 The Lazernauts also created a hard substance for the auger to drill into which would simulate the surface of a comet or small planet.
 The process included the mixing of dry ice with hot water, creating the type of fog show you might see at a concert.

 Throughout the next month-and-a-half OCC’s team will continue to test and tweak their design.
 They are also doing public outreach, making presentations to clubs and libraries about their efforts.
+In April WSYR-TV Newschannel 9 came to campus and did a story on OCC’s NASA Team for that evenings 6pm newscast.
+You can view the story here.

 When they travel to Houston the Lazernauts will watch an astronaut dive into a 40-foot-deep pool and attempt to use their auger in wet sand.
 The astronaut will wear a GoPro camera.
 The OCC students will be in a control room, communicating with the astronaut.